MicrosoftDocs/well-architected/well-architected/saas/devops.md

 Decide on actions to take if any tests fail at any stage.

 - **Failed deployments.** Plan for deployment failures by considering necessary actions and preparing a rollback strategy.

+- **Access to customer environments.** If you deploy resources into customer environments, understand how you can apply updates within those environments.
+Consider capabilities provided by Azure Managed Applications, such as [deployment of updates to applications](/azure/azure-resource-manager/managed-applications/update-managed-resources).

 ### Design recommendations